iwatake2222/NaggingReminder/readme.md

 * probably able to use ionic and phonegap instead of cordova
 * also, this may work: %> phonegap remote build android

-## Note
-- Unable to use camera when building with PhoneGap Build...